AvolitesLtd/TitanManual/docs/synergy/setting-up.md

 control.

 When no Surfaces or Layers are selected, the right side of the window shows general information about the system.
-There is a switchable option "Automatic NDI Previews" to enable or disable NDI streams - if you are using the media preview window, you will need to turn this on.
-If not leave it turned off, as it causes a lot of network traffic.

 Once you have created a surface in Titan, you need to match it to the desired Ai surface or Prism Zero.
 Click on the <Keys.ContextKey>Link</Keys.ContextKey> button on the unmatched surface at the